What motivates you to succeed in life? If you’re sitting there, perplexed, keep reading.

 As you can probably predict, Pull motivation is what you want to strive towards.
 It is the product of taking action with the intention of bringing yourself one step closer to your desired destination.

-Motivation is subjective, meaning that different people will be motivated by different things, depending on what their goals and values are.
+is subjective, meaning that different people will be motivated by different things, depending on what their goals and values are.
+What will motivate you at work may be different from what motivates you at home.

 Let’s explore a few common factors that motivate people to succeed.